JlsBssmnn/local-search-algorithm-for-cubic-clustering/README.md

 - `algorithm2`: The second algorithm in the equality test
 - `verbose`: If this is 1 the result of every iteration will be printed out, if it's 2 it will also print which elements are differenlty partitioned by the 2 algorithms
 All arguments mentioned for the evaluation of algorithms can also be specified but will only be applied if `randomizeParameters` is `false`.

+### Generating test data
+The `src/partitioning3D/evaluation/TestDataGenerator_test.go` file can be used to write test data into a csv file.
+More specifically, the test `TestSaveTestDataToFile` will do this.
+Again the following parameters can be specified as command-line arguments to describe how the test data will be created:
+- `numberOfPlanes`
+- `pointsPerPlane`
+- `mean`
+- `stddev`
+Additionally you have to specify where the csv file should be written.
+This is done via the `outputFile` argument.
+The value of this arguments must be the entire path to the output file and the file itself.
+To generate test data from 3 planes with 5 points per plane without any noise use this command:
+`go test .\src\partitioning3D\evaluation\ -run=^TestSaveTestDataToFile$ -numberOfPlanes 3 -pointsPerPlane 5 -outputFile /path/to/file/testData.csv`